chrisnevers/ocamline/README.md

 `prompt`: Customizes the prompt displayed to the user.

 `strings`: WIP.
 If brackets are in strings, they won't have to be closed.

+`delim`: The string that, when found, halts scanning and returns the input.

+# Contributions

+Contributions to `ocamline` are greatly appreciated! ❤️

+Please try to keep its implementation unassuming and configurable. 🙂